Payment Tokenization Explained

 Employing tokenization won’t in and of itself make you PCI compliant, but it’s considered a “best practice” and can help to reduce PCI DSS scope.
 You can see the PCI Security Standards Council best practices on choosing tokenization providers here.
-But not to worry, Square provides affordable, PCI-compliant hardware and software.
+But not to worry, Square provides an affordable, PCI-compliant solution.

 Square’s Payment APIs for Developers

 What is NFC?
 Everything You Need to Know

 The Decline of Magstripe Cards—And What that Means for Your Business

 Learn More About Payment Processing by Square

 Chip Card Security: Why Is EMV More Secure?